hambedded-linux/hambedded-linux.github.com/source/_posts/2012-11-24-from-bitbake-hello-world-to-an-image.markdown

 ``````

-This class depends on IMAGE_INSTALL and other variables so that the packages are
+This class depends on IMAGE_INSTALL and other variables so that the
-first built.
-The class also adds a new task named *rootfs* before the default
+packages are built first.
+The class also adds a new task named *rootfs*
-task (do_build) in bitbake so that it gets run by bitbake when all other tasks
+before the default task (do_build) in bitbake so that it gets run by
-of the dependencies are run. do_rootfs the starting point of the image creation
+bitbake when all other tasks of the dependencies are run. do_rootfs the
-process.
+starting point of the image creation process.

-After checking some dirs and creating, do_rootfs calls a corresponding rootfs
+After checking some dirs and creating, do_rootfs calls a corresponding
-creation code accordingly to package management type.
-In our example, it calls
+rootfs creation code accordingly to package management type.
+In our
-**rootfs_ipk_do_rootfs** command, which is defined in **rootfs_ipk.bbclass**
+example, it calls **rootfs_ipk_do_rootfs** command, which is defined in
+**rootfs_ipk.bbclass**

 `````` bash meta/classes/image.bbclass, do_rootfs()